 In addition, we asked Turkers to evaluate threads implicitly by performing a second task.
 (This also had the side benefit of ensuring that Turkers were engaged in the rating task and did not enter random decisions.)
-We displayed timelines into which two additional "interloper" articles selected at random had been inserted, and asked users to remove the two articles that they thought should be removed Table 6.2.
-Rating: average coherence score from 1 (worst) to 5 (best).
-Interlopers: average number of interloper articles identified (out of 2).
-Bold entries are significantly higher with 95% confidence.
+We displayed timelines into which two additional "interloper" articles selected at random had been inserted, and asked users to remove the two articles that they thought should be removed to improve the flow of the timeline.

-System Rating Interlopers k-means DTM k-SDPP 2.73 3.19 3.31 $0.71 \\ 1.10 \\ 1.15$ dit a news timeline You will see a series of news headlines arranged chronologically.
-Your goal is to help the timeline tell a single clear story.
-Please select exactly two articles that you think should be removed to improve the flow of the timeline.
-If you aren't sure, use your best judgment.
-To get more information, you can hover your mouse over a headline to see the beginning of the article text.
-Jan 06, 2005: GM TO ABSORB AND REPACKAGE MONEY-LOSING SATURN Jan 06, 2005: DEMOCRATS TRY TO ALTER SOCIAL SECURITY DEBATE Jan 08, 2005: 2042 AND ALL THAT: UNTANGLING THE DEBATE ON SOCIAL SECURITY Feb 04, 2005: PRIVATELY OPERATED TOLL ROADS, COMMON IN EUROPE, MAY BE THE FUTURE IN T HE U.S. Apr 02, 2005: FEW SEE GAINS FROM SOCIAL SECURITY TOUR Apr 19, 2005: CLOSING DOWN THE SENATE WON'T HELP DEMOCRATS Apr 21, 2005: SENATE MOVES CLOSER TO NUCLEAR OPTION WITH COMMITTEE APPROVAL OF BUSH JDICIAL NOMINEES p May 17, 2005: SENATE MODERATES SEEK FILIBUSTER COMPROMISE AFTER LEADERS FAILED May 24, 2005: AS BATTLE APPROACHED, BOTH SIDES DUG IN In 07, 2005: SENATE SET FOR BROWN CONFIRMATION VOTE ease rate the quality of the final timeline on a scale of 1-5: 1 means that the articles are totally unrelated.
-5 means that the articles tell a single clear story.
-2 3 4 5 to improve the flow of the timeline.
 A screenshot of the task is provided in Figure 6.14.
 Intuitively, the true interlopers should be selected more often when the original timeline is coherent.
 The average number of interloper articles correctly identified is shown in the right column of Table 6.2.

+Runtime

+Finally, assuming that tf-idf and feature values have been computed in advance (this process requires approximately 160 seconds), we report in Table 6.3 the time required to produce a set of threads on the development set.
+This measurement includes clustering for the k-means baseline, model fitting for the DTM baseline, and random projections,

+Edit a news timeline

+- If you aren't sure, use your best judgment.
+To get more information, you can hover your mouse over a headline to see the beginning of the article text.

+1  Jan 06, 2005: GM TO ABSORB AND REPACKAGE MONEY-LOSING SATURN

+2 Jan 06, 2005: DEMOCRATS TRY TO ALTER SOCIAL SECURITY DEBATE 3 🗆 Jan 08, 2005: 2042 AND ALL THAT: UNTANGLING THE DEBATE ON SOCIAL SECURITY

+4 🗆 Feb 04, 2005: PRIVATELY OPERATED TOLL ROADS, COMMON IN EUROPE, MAY BE THE FUTURE IN THE U.S.

+5 Apr 02, 2005: FEW SEE GAINS FROM SOCIAL SECURITY TOUR

+6 DApr 19, 2005: CLOSING DOWN THE SENATE WON'T HELP DEMOCRATS

+7  Apr 21, 2005: SENATE MOVES CLOSER TO NUCLEAR OPTION WITH COMMITTEE APPROVAL OF BUSH JUDICIAL NOMINEES

+8 May 17, 2005: SENATE MODERATES SEEK FILIBUSTER COMPROMISE AFTER LEADERS FAILED

+9 May 24, 2005: AS BATTLE APPROACHED, BOTH SIDES DUG IN

+10 Jun 07, 2005: SENATE SET FOR BROWN CONFIRMATION VOTE

+Please rate the quality of the final timeline on a scale of 1-5:

+• 1 means that the articles are totally unrelated.
+5 means that the articles tell a single clear story.

-Fig. 6.14 A screen shot of the Mechanical Turk task presented to annotators.
+Figure 6.14: A screenshot of the Mechanical Turk task presented to annotators.